 Well Aware's water projects adhere to our organization's project approval and execution process and meet our strict sustainability criteria.
 Each project is tailored to community needs and potential, as well local environmental conditions and projections.
 We drill and rehab water wells, install rainwater collection systems, and install gravity driven pipelines.
 To submit a project proposal please complete our online project request form or download a PDF version.

 Nthaani Primary is a school located in Makueni County in the southern region of Kenya.
-Currently hosting 480 students and 20 dedicated teachers, this school has poor attendance and a high disease rate from the unsanitary water they now use.
+Currently hosting 480 students and 14 dedicated staff members, this school has poor attendance and a high disease rate from the unsanitary water they now use.
 The implementation of Well Aware's rainwater and storage catchment system will enable this community to thrive.
 As well, implementing a gutter system will assist in collecting the area's scarce water...more

 In Partnership with International Peace Initiatives and Amani Home.

 Well Aware has partnered with International Peace Initiatives (IPI) and the Kithoka community near Meru, Kenya, to implement a safe and reliable water system.
 IPI is a Kenya and U.S. based organization that provides a home for orphans and vulnerable children in Kithoka, and also runs a development centre to support women with HIV/AIDS.

 Well Aware plans to work...more

 Daaba Juu is a community near Daaba in the arid county of Isiolo.
 Daaba Juu relies on an open water well, where women and children must climb down the slippery rocks to retrieve water.
 Children and animals have fallen and died in this well, and the danger continues to be a significant concern in the community.

 Daaba Juu has requested Well Aware to drill a new well.
 Well Aware has been working with communities in Isiolo for the past few...more